shawnbot/custom-elements/README.md

    either directly or indirectly.
 This may be called multiple times, and is generally the best place to add event handlers.
 1. **When an instance is removed** (or "disconnected") from the document, either directly or indirectly.
-As with `attachedCallback()`, this may be called multiple times.
+This may also be called multiple times.
 1. **When an attribute is changed**.
-You can also subscribe to specific [observed attributes](#observed-attributes) if you only care about attributes unique to your element.
+You can also subscribe to specific [observed attributes](#observed-attributes) if you only care about attributes unique to your element, or to implement [attribute reflection].

 ## Browser Support
+As of summer 2018:

-As of summer, 2018, Chrome has already [implemented][Chrome] both the [v0 spec], and the adopted ("v1") [spec].
-[Safari] has implemented so-called "autonomous" custom elements, but has officially refused to support extension of built-in elements.
-[Firefox] has implemented the spec behind a feature flag.
-Regardless of your support targets, you should probably be using one of the [polyfills](#polyfills).
+* Chrome has [implemented][Chrome] both the [v0 spec],
+  and the adopted ("v1") [spec].
+* [Safari] has implemented so-called "autonomous" custom elements, but has declined to support extension of built-in elements.
+* [Firefox] has implemented the spec behind a feature flag.

+Regardless of your support targets, you should use a [polyfill](#polyfills).
+As of summer 2018:Chrome has already [implemented][Chrome] both the [v0 spec],

-That said, when using custom elements—or anything involving JavaScript, for that matter—**you should always design experiences for progressive enhancement**, and plan for the possibility that JavaScript isn't enabled or available. ✌️
+⚠️ When using custom elements—or anything involving JavaScript, for that matter—**always design experiences for progressive enhancement**, and plan for the possibility that JavaScript isn't enabled or available.

 ## The API
-The custom elements API consists mainly of a "custom element registry" object that can be used to register class constructors for custom elements by name:
+The custom elements API consists mainly of a [CustomElementsRegistry] object that can be used to register class constructors for custom elements by name:

 ```js